How To Make A Baby Poop

-Learning how to make a baby poop is a serious consideration for some parents.
-That because contrary to popular belief, not every baby is an immediate expert at filling their diapers.
-Understanding how to get a newborn to poop could be crucial in situations where changes or problems in feeding, a lack of gut flora, or sickness is causing baby bowel movements to slow or become non-existent.
-But even if your baby isn’t pooping, that doesn’t mean there’s a problem.
-So while there are gentle and non-invasive ways to make a newborn poop, parents shouldn’t jump the gun.
+Learning how to make a baby poop easier is an important skill for new parents.
+Contrary to popular belief, not every newborn, infant, or baby poops perfectly after birth.
+Lifestyle changes, problems in feeding, a lack of gut flora, or sickness can cause your baby’s bowel movements to slow or become non-existent.
+But the fact that your baby isn’t instantly a perfect pooper doesn’t always mean there’s a problem.
+So while there are gentle and non-invasive ways to make a newborn poop, parents shouldn’t rush into it.

-For babies who are exclusively breast-fed, the changes can be even more extreme.
-Breastfed newborns may poop after every feeding, save it all up for one bowel movement a day or even go days between producing a stool.
+For babies who are exclusively breast-fed, these changes can be even more extreme.
+Breastfed newborns may either poop after every feeding, save it all up for one bowel movement a day, or go days between producing a stool.

-“What we as pediatricians care about is the consistency of the stool and if the infant is appearing to be any sort of discomfort,” Husain notes.
+“What we as pediatricians care about is the consistency of the stool and if the infant is appearing to be any sort of discomfort,” Husain says.

 - Look for consistency in timing rather than time between baby poops to understand if your baby is actually having trouble.

-- If a baby is eating solids, add “p-foods” like peaches, prunes, and pears.
+- If a baby is eating solids, add peaches, prunes, and pears.